Abraham & Straus: Fulton Street flagship store

 The company's 841,000-square-foot Brooklyn flagship store was located at 422 Fulton Street, in the Fulton Street Mall.

 From the beginning, the company had high aspirations.
 In 1885, the company hired architect George L. Morse to work on the Fulton Street store in Downtown Brooklyn.
 For their 1928 to 1930 renovations and additions, the company hired architects Starrett & van Vleck to build an Art Deco addition that faced Fulton, Hoyt, and Livingston Streets.
 In 2003, the Brooklyn Heights Association and the Municipal Art Society put the building on a list of 28 historic buildings in downtown Brooklyn that needed to be protected.

 In the mid-1970s, Abraham & Straus' flagship store made mannequin modeling famous.
 Linda Timmins, head of the division, selected one juvenile and ingénue with "The Editorial Look" from each of the high schools across Brooklyn and Manhattan.
-The schools and their students were also selected for high academic standing; Manhattan Performing Arts High School student Yvette Post, Metropolitan Opera juvenile star Robert Westin, Brooklyn's Abraham Lincoln High School's Alan Jay Kahm and head cheerleader Paula Gallo, as well as Maria Russo of Catherine McAuley High School (Brooklyn) were some of the few selected to represent the youth of New York.
+The schools and their students were also selected for high academic standing; Manhattan Performing Arts High School student Yvette Post, Metropolitan Opera juvenile star Robert Westin, Brooklyn's Abraham Lincoln High School's Alan Jay Kahm and head cheerleader Paula Gallo, as well as Maria Russo of Catherine McAuley High School (Brooklyn) along with Anna Maria Caballos who later went on to be immortalized as the chick with the blue streaked hair in Cyndi Lauper's iconic Girls Just Want To Have Fun video were just some of the very few selected to represent the youth of New York.
 These "Mannequin Models" would pose for up to an hour at a time in the windows of the store as "Living Mannequins", wearing classic designer clothes and current fashions designed by Nik Nik, Pierre Cardin, and other top designers and exclusive prêt-à-porter from upscale fashion houses.

 Eventually, as crowds would often stop traffic and became a safety hazard, Abraham & Straus had to move the Living Mannequins inside the store or face a stiff penalty from the city.
 Despite this change, the crowds still came.
 Each season, the young mannequin models would be allowed to move in order to do an in-store runway show for the Designer de Jour.
 Although it was the 1970s, the store did not feature polyester suits or non-designer outfits in these shows.